dalejn/cleanBib/README.md

 * Dale Zhou

 # Changelog

+* __5/1/2020__
+  * fix bug with round function
+  * add more informative string outputs to descriptive statistics code
+  * add code to automatically output a template to copy-and-paste in both plain text and LaTeX with the percentages filled in
+  * simplified instructions for descritive statistics code
+  * updated FAQ

 * __4/9/2020__
   * fix bug with entry ID string matching for optional aux route, changed to regex